Diamonds and Toads: Summary

-A bad-tempered old widow had two daughters; her older daughter, Fanny was disagreeable and proud, but looked and behaved like her mother, and therefore was her favorite child; her younger daughter, Rose was sweet, courteous, and beautiful, but resembled her late father.
-Jealous and bitter, the widow and her favourite daughter abused and mistreated the younger girl.
+A bad-tempered widow has two daughters; her older daughter is disagreeable and proud, but looks and behaves like her mother, and is therefore her favorite child; her younger daughter is sweet, courteous, and beautiful, but resembles her late father.
+Jealous and bitter, the widow and her favourite daughter abuse and mistreat the younger girl.

-One day while drawing water from the well, an old woman asked the younger girl for a drink of water.
-The girl politely consented and after giving it, she found that the woman was a fairy, who had taken the guise of a crone to test the character of mortals.
-As the girl was so kind and compassionate toward her, the fairy blessed her with having either a jewel, a precious metal, or a pretty flower fall from her mouth whenever she spoke.
+One day while drawing water from the well, an old woman asks the younger girl for a drink of water.
+The girl politely consents and after giving it, she finds that the woman is a fairy, who had disguised as a crone to test the character of mortals.
+As the girl is so kind and compassionate toward her, the fairy blesses her with a jewel or flower falling from her mouth whenever she speaks.

-Upon arriving home and explaining why she took so long to her mother, the widow was delighted at the sight of precious metals, jewels and flowers falling from the girl's lips, and desired that her favored eldest daughter, Fanny, should have the gift as well.
-Fanny protested, but the widow forcibly sent her to the well with instruction to act kindly toward an old beggar woman.
-Fanny set off but the fairy appeared as a fine princess, and requested that the girl draw her a drink from the well.
-The elder daughter spoke rudely to the fairy and insulted her.
-The fairy decreed that, as punishment for her despicable attitude, either a toad or a snake would fall from Fanny's mouth whenever she spoke.
+Upon arriving home and explaining why she had taken so long to her mother, the widow is delighted at the sight of gems and flowers falling out the girl's mouth, and desires that her favored eldest daughter must have the same gift as well.
+The elder girl protests, but the widow forcibly sends her to the well.
+The girl sets off but the fairy appears as a fine princess, and requests that the girl draw her a drink from the well.
+The elder daughter speaks rudely to the fairy and insults her.
+The fairy decrees that, as punishment for her despicable attitude, either a toad or a snake would fall from the rude girl's mouth whenever she speaks.

-When Fanny arrived home, she told her story to her mother and disgusting toads and vipers fell from her mouth with each word.
-The widow, in a fury, drove her younger daughter out of the house.
-In the woods, she met a king's son, who fell in love with her and married her.
-In time, even the widow was sickened by her older daughter, and drove her out, and she died alone and miserable in the woods.
+When the girl arrives home, she tells her story to her mother and toads and vipers fall from her mouth with each word.
+The widow, in a fury, drives her younger daughter out of the house.
+In the woods, she met a king's son, who falls in love with and marries her.
+In time, the widow is sickened by her older daughter, and drives her out, and she dies alone and miserable in the woods.